 Sailors and Marine Oilers stand watch to look for obstructions in path of vessel, measure water depth, turn wheel on bridge, or use emergency equipment as directed by captain, mate, or pilot.
 Break out, rig, overhaul, and store cargo-handling gear, stationary rigging, and running gear.
 Perform a variety of maintenance tasks to preserve the painted surface of the ship and to maintain line and ship equipment.
 Must hold government-issued certification and tankerman certification when working aboard liquid-carrying vessels.
 Includes able seamen and ordinary seamen.

-Sailors and Marine Oilers with little to no experience tend to make between $22440 and $29980 while the more experienced ones make over $53290 per year.
+Sailors and Marine Oilers with little to no experience tend to make between $23880 and $29790 while the more experienced ones can earn over $54860 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Sailor and Marine Oiler is to move to a higher paying state like IL.
-Right now, the highest paying states for Sailors and Marine Oilers are IL, OR, MD, WA and AK.
+One of the easiest ways to increase your salary as a Sailor and Marine Oiler is to move to a higher paying state like FL.
+Right now, the highest paying states for Sailors and Marine Oilers are FL, MI, MN, WA and MO.

-3 other factors that can increase your salary as A Sailor and Marine Oiler is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Sailor and Marine Oiler is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Sailors and Marine Oilers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Sailors and Marine Oilers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons